jayesh-wayesh/Monster-Mania/README.md

 - nodemon server
 - go to localhost:5000

+---
+## Note for backend

+- Please copy `.env.default` to `.env` and make appropriate changes.
-> NOTE: We are using MongoDB Atlas for hosting my mongoDB database.
+- We are using MongoDB Atlas for hosting mongoDB database.

 <br/>